1977 anti-Tamil pogrom

-The 1977 anti-Tamil pogrom in Sri Lanka followed the 1977 general elections in Sri Lanka where the Sri Lankan Tamil nationalistic Tamil United Liberation Front won a plurality of minority Sri Lankan Tamil votes in which it stood for secession.
-An official estimate put the death toll at 125.
-The Tamil Refugees Rehabilitation Organization estimated that around 300 Tamils were killed by Sinhalese mobs.
-Human rights groups, such as the UTHR-J, accused the newly elected UNP run Sri Lankan government of orchestrating the violence.
-Though the majority of victims were Tamils, Sinhalese in Tamil majority areas were also affected by violence committed by Tamil mobs.
+The 1977 anti-Tamil pogrom in Sri Lanka followed the 1977 general elections in Sri Lanka where the Sri Lankan Tamil nationalistic Tamil United Liberation Front won a plurality of minority Sri Lankan Tamil votes.
+In the elections, the party stood for secession.
+An official government estimate put the death toll at 125, whereas other sources estimate that around 300 Tamils were killed by Sinhalese mobs.
+Human rights groups, such as the UTHR-J, accused the newly elected UNP-led government of orchestrating the violence.

+The pogrom began with policemen threatening and assaulting Tamils at a carnival in Jaffna, which led to a clash between the two groups.
+This led to further police violence against Tamils in Jaffna, followed by Tamil violence against Sinhalese in the city.
+Following the Jaffna incidents, violence between Sinhalese and Tamils flared throughout the country.
+While the large majority of victims were Tamils, Sinhalese were also attacked in Tamil majority areas.